-The Aviation Access Forum (AAF) was established in 2013 to provide advice to the Government on disability access policy, and operational and administrative issues associated with access to air services for people with a disability.
+The Aviation Access Forum (AAF) was established in 2013 to provide advice to the Australian Government on disability access policy as well as operational and administrative issues associated with access to air services for people with disability.

-The AAF also provides an opportunity for information to be exchanged between representatives of disability sector organisations, the aviation industry and Australian Government agencies to help further improve disability access in aviation.
+The AAF also provides an opportunity for information to be exchanged between representatives of disability sector organisations, the aviation industry and Australian Government agencies as a means of further improving disability access in aviation.